hetida/hetida-designer/docs/overview.md

 ### Main features
 * managing Python data science code artifacts and workflows in a UI including versioning, lifecycle and documentation
-* decoupling data provisioning from analytics
+* decoupling data provisioning and delivery from analytics
-* no extra deployment steps required: Components (code) and workflows managed in the hetida designer UI are immediately usable / invokable via REST API or Kafka.
+* zero deployment overhead: anything built in hetida designer is immediately invokable via REST or Kafka
 * visualization outputs (Plotly) are first-class citizens.
-One (surprisingly prevalent) use case for hetida designer is to provide custom Plotly visualizations for other applications' dashboarding.
+A surprisingly prevalent use case for hetida designer is to provide custom Plotly visualizations for other applications' dashboarding.
 * Data Scientists and Subject Matter Experts not required to learn git, yaml, ci/cd, devops, ... they can do everything in the UI.
 This enables collaboration with and between team members having varied skill level and exposure to software engineering.
 * modularity and reusability through nestable workflows and components being able to import other components.
 * pytest unittesting and standard Python logging
 * maintainable data science through versioning and lifecycle management